osmhpi/stallgov/README.md

 Before removing the memutil kernel module, please switch back to another governor like schedutil.

 Then run `sudo rmmod memutil.ko` to remove the module from your kernel.

+## Output log
+You can view the debug output of memutil via `dmesg`.